thiscouldbebetter/GameFrameworkTS/Documentation/Creating_a_New_Game_from_Stubs.md

 Note that any added class files added will need to be referenced within the .html file as well.

-This topic warrants an entire development guide, but no such guide exists as of this writing.
-In the meantime, again, the "/Source/Demo/" directory provides some usage examples.
+This topic warrants an entire development guide.
+A partial guide is available at /Documentation/Development_Guide.txt.
+Also, again, the "/Source/Demo/" directory provides a wealth of usage examples.